microsoft/pybryt/docs/annotations/collections.rst

 reassigning variables and using the ``before`` method over and over again, you can simply create a collection and set ``enforce_order=True`` in the constructor.
 This will mean that the collection is only satisfied if the satisfying timestamps of its annotations occur in non-decreasing order based on the order the annotations were added in.
-For the example above, this can be done with
+For the example above, this can be done with:

 .. code-block:: python